Myths about Save Our Seal Beach

 Ballot measures known as "Kelo Plus" in several states seeking to correct rampant government eminent domain abuse of property owners, that runs the gamut from zoning changes to bad precedents upheld by the out-of-control courts to outright land and home seizures, include California's own Proposition 98 on the up-coming June 3rd ballot — which type of homeowner protections Seal Beach City Hall in 2006 explicitly sought to end-run and preemptively nullify with their abusive and unlawful Ordinance 1553.
 Please go HERE to learn the truth.
 And thank you for joining with us, your committed neighbors, to protect working families and homeowners' rights in Seal Beach.

-Another lie"Save Our Seal Beach 'just doesn't get it'; third stories ruin our quaint town."
+Another lie — "Save Our Seal Beach 'just doesn't get it'; third stories ruin our quaint town."

+The Truth — Nothing can ruin this great little community except class warfare and disrespect of working families by those who "already have theirs."
 Changing the rules in the middle of peoples’ lives; "pulling up the ladder" on your fellow residents; and pitting neighbor against neighbor with a rigged home value game of "haves vs. have nots" is the PERFECT way to tear this town apart!
 If the little wealthy clique that has been running City Hall for years wants to inveigh against home improvements and remodeling, and steal square footage and property value from the hard-earned homes and rental properties of family homeowners, they need to go pick another town to do it in.

 Qualifying this Referendum REALLY matters for the future not only of our community, but of your very own friends and family.
 CLICK HERE to learn why this is not just about a few more third story home improvements in Old Town — this is about draconian CITYWIDE DOWNZONING THAT IS STILL THE HOBBY-HORSE OF COUNCILMEN ANTOS AND SHANKS; IS STILL ON THE CITY HALL AGENDA, VIA TAKINGS ABUSES LIKE "FLOOR AREA RATIOS" AND "ANTI-MANSIONIZATION" AND "HISTORIC PRESERVATION" ORDINANCES; AND STILL CAN RADICALLY RESTRICT YOUR RIGHTS to remodel and make home improvements on your private property!